Thousands Will Eat a Dozen Krispy Kreme Doughnuts in the Middle of a 5 Mile Run This Weekend

 WATCH: Former St. Jude Patient Gets Engaged at the Hospital that Saved Her

 Feeling hungry?
-This year’s race is scheduled for February 3rd, so there’s still time to sign up.
+This year's race is scheduled for this Saturday, February 1st, so there's still time to sign up.
 Visit KrispyKremeChallenge.com for more information.